Elkantor/sc2api/doc/getting_start.md

 # Getting Start with sc2api

-## How to work with the module ?
+First, add this following line to require the module :
-The first thing to write, for using this module is the require statement :

 ```js
 // this is how we will require our module